-- (1) projected 50% exceedance streamflow at the gaging station - (2) NRCS 30-year average of 480,000 used for this calculation (recently adjusted from 515,000) - (3) January through March and October through December
+(1) projected 50% exceedance streamflow at the gaging station

+(2) NRCS 30-year average of 480,000 used for this calculation (recently adjusted from 515,000)

+(3) January through March and October through December

-2022 Stream Flow Forecast - Conejos River (Section 2 of 11.1.2 of the ARP)
+2024 Stream Flow Forecast - Conejos River (Section 2 of 11.1.2 of the ARP)

 The Subdistrict used the Division Engineer's streamflow forecast and the data collected from the Division Engineer's Rio Grande Compact Ten Day Report.
 This forecast was based upon the NRCS forecast (projected 50% exceedance streamflow at the Conejos River near Mogote, Los Pinos River near Ortiz, and San Antonio River at Ortiz gaging stations for the period April-September), the NWS forecast, and the NCAR forecast.
-There were some differences between the NRCS and the Division Engineer's forecasts as shown in the following table.
-The April - September flow for the Conejos is 223,600 acre-feet for use in the Response Functions for 2022.
+There were some small differences between the NRCS and the Division Engineer's forecasts as shown in the following table.
+The Subdistrict does not enter the April - September flow for the Conejos for use in the Response Functions for 2024.